Cicely Williams: Later years

 In 1948, Williams was made head of the new Maternal and Child Health (MCH) division of the World Health Organization in Geneva, and later transferred back to Malaya to head all maternal and child welfare services in South-East Asia.
 In 1950, she oversaw the commission of an international survey into kwashiorkor across 10 nations in sub-Saharan Africa.
 This study found that the condition carried such a health burden that it represented "the most serious and widespread nutritional disorder known to medical or nutritional science."
 In her years with the organisation she lectured and advised on MCH in over 70 countries and was influential in promoting the advantages of local knowledge and resources as key to achieving health and wellness in local communities.

 Following an outbreak of "vomiting sickness" in Jamaica in 1951 the Government ordered an investigation "to improve child care and investigate the causes of food poisoning".
 Between 1951-1953 Dr. Williams coordinated this research and the results were published.
 This eventually led to the identification of the hypoglycaemic effects of unripe ackee.

 From 1953–1955 she was a senior lecturer in Nutrition at the London School of Hygiene & Tropical Medicine, her alma mater.
 In 1960 Williams' became Professor of Maternal and Child Services at the American University of Beirut.
 She stayed for four years, and in her time worked with the United Nations Relief and Works Agency (UNRWA) with the Palestinian refugees in the Gaza Strip.
 She also worked with at risk communities in Yugoslavia, Tanzania, Cyprus, Ethiopia and Uganda.

-Awards and legacy
+Awards and honours

 In 1965, Williams was awarded the James Spence Gold Medal of the Royal College of Paediatrics and Child Health for the discovery of Kwashiorkor, a nutritional disease, in Accra and for recognising malnutrition was more likely to be caused by lack of nutritional knowledge rather than poverty.